 The basic equipment includes a fishing rod, reel, line, and terminal tackle.
 The kind of fishing will dictate what reel and rod combination you will use.
 The best travel fly rod is suitable for fishing in creeks, rivers, and streams.
 Spinning rods are suitable for fishing offshore or on a boat.

 Trying out fishing gear offered by charter boats might be bothersome if you are not well conversant with the model, type, or make of the gear.
 You may end up finding the sport not as thrilling as you would have wanted it to be.

-But, if you are new to the sport and do not have your own gear, take time to learn how to use the charter fishing gear.
+If you are new to the sport and do not have your own gear, take time to learn how to use the charter fishing gear.
 You can take help from an experienced fisherman in your group or an operator in the charter boat.